DVF Sets NY Fashion Week Ablaze with Reimagined and New Sultry Animal Prints with Her Spring 2025 Odyssey Collection

 Photo: Courtesy of TOMS, Lucy Diavolo, News + Politics Editor, Teen Vogue

 Lucy Diavolo: Whether you’re a binary trans person, a non-binary trans person, or experiencing your gender in other ways, know that you’re valid.
 Being young and trans (or any kind of queer) in a hostile environment can be very challenging.
 I know because I was outed as bisexual in the 8th grade and spent most of high school suffering for it.
-My best advice for a young person in a situation like that is to look for community where you can.
-It can be online, where there are lots of great community spaces for learning and having conversations.
-Or it can be in the other folks who might be struggling at your school, who can commiserate with you over your situation, even if it’s when no one else is listening.
+My best advice for a young person in a situation like that is to look for a community where you can.
+It can be online, with many great community spaces for learning and having conversations.
+Or it can be in the other folks who might be struggling at your school, who can commiserate with you over your situation, even when no one else is listening.
 A sense of community has made even the most difficult, painful, and ugly parts of my transition feel safe and supported.

 If you find yourself in a truly untenable situation, know that, in many cities, there are people, social services, and communities that will support you.
-Young LGBTQ people have been running to the cities for decades, and in many places, there are not only organizations working to serve them, but entire populations of older LGBTQ folks who want to support them.
-Look for those organizations and people in online spaces if you feel you absolutely have to get away from wherever you are.
+Young LGBTQ people have been running to the cities for decades, and in many places, there are not only organizations working to serve them but entire populations of older LGBTQ folks who want to support them.
+Look for those organizations and people in online spaces if you have to get away from wherever you are.

-Apart from curating news and politics for Teen Vogue’s monthly 5 million plus monthly visitors to the site, Diavolo help founded the Transfeminine Alliance of Chicago and plays bass in the Chicago-based band The Just Luckies.
+Apart from curating news and politics for Teen Vogue’s 5 million plus monthly visitors to the site, Diavolo helped founded the Transfeminine Alliance of Chicago and plays bass in the Chicago-based band The Just Luckies.

 Screen Shot 2018-11-06 at 3.04.03 AM